alexeyvasilyev/rtsp-client-android/README.md

 ```

 ## How to use:
-Easiest way is just to use `RtspSurfaceView` class.
+Easiest way is just to use `RtspSurfaceView` class for showing video stream in UI.
 ```xml
 <com.alexvas.rtsp.widget.RtspSurfaceView
     android:layout_width="match_parent"